Skip to main content

 Broker Analytics and Reporting

-// Parse clientOrderId to extract metadata
+// Parse clientOrderId back into its metadata segments

 function parseClientOrderId(clientOrderId) {